 At Bond University’s world-class campus, on Queensland’s Gold Coast, Bond Law students have full access to outstanding technological resources.

 The Legal Skills Centre is a landmark industry training facility.
 It was officially opened by Commonwealth Attorney General the Honourable Philip Ruddock MP in June 2007 following building costs of $10.2 million.

 The Centre is the first of its kind to integrate the full complement of legal-based training facilities.
-With purpose-built suites designed for mediation, dispute resolution, PLT training as well as video conferencing and more, law students will find everything required for training, on site.
+With purpose-built suites designed for mediation, dispute resolution, Professional Legal Training as well as video conferencing and more, law students will find everything required for training, on site.